PabloTHOMASSIN/Research_Mixed_Data_Hierarchical_Clustering/README.md

 ### Required Packages
 Make sure your environment includes the following Python packages:

-scikit-learn (version X.X.X) : For standard clustering and preprocessing utilities.
+- pandas (version 2.2.1) : To handle mixed datasets and data manipulation.
-- pandas (version X.X.X) : To handle mixed datasets and data manipulation.
+- scipy (version 1.13.0) : For hierarchical clustering and other scientific computations.
-- scipy (version X.X.X) : For hierarchical clustering and other scientific computations.
+- numpy (version 1.26.4) : For numerical operations and array management.
-- numpy (version X.X.X) : For numerical operations and array management.
+- networkx (version 3.3) : For graph manipulation and visualization.
-- networkx (version X.X.X) : For the graph manipulationb and visualization
+- matplotlib (version 3.8.3) : For short visualization.
-- matplotlib (version X.X.X) : For short visualization
+- seaborn (version 0.13.2) : For enhanced visualization.
-- searborn (version X.X.X) : For enhanced visualization
+- scikit-learn (version 1.4.2) : For machine learning algorithms and preprocessing.
 Ensure your environment is properly configured to run the provided scripts and algorithms smoothly.

 ## How to Use This Repository